Food

 Here’s a fun one for the family!
 Give your waffle iron a new job the day after with Leftover Thanksgiving Waffles.

-Take around 4 cups stuffing (or dressing, whatever you prefer to call it) and mix in two beaten eggs and a couple tablespoons of milk to thin the batter a little.
-If your stuffing isn’t strongly seasoned, then add a pinch of salt, pepper, thyme and a clove of minced garlic.
+Take around 4 cups of stuffing (or dressing, whatever you prefer to call it) and mix in two beaten eggs and a couple tablespoons of milk to thin the batter a little.
+If your stuffing isn’t strongly seasoned, add a pinch of salt, pepper, thyme and a clove of minced garlic.
 Grease your preheated waffle iron, add a large dollop of your stuffing batter and cook until crispy!

-For breakfast, you could serve them with fried Organic Valley Eggs and leftover gravy with a little real maple syrup mixed in.
+For breakfast, you could serve them with fried Organic Valley® Eggs and leftover gravy with a little real maple syrup mixed in.
 (Trust me!
 It works!)
-Or for dinner, top your crispy stuffing waffles with some turkey slices, mashed potatoes and gravy.
+Or, for dinner, top your crispy stuffing waffles with some turkey slices, mashed potatoes and gravy.
 They’re also delicious plain or with cranberry sauce.

 Leftovers for Breakfast?
 You Bet!

-For an easy strata with Thanksgiving leftovers, line a greased baking dish with torn leftover dinner rolls, then add chopped turkey and whatever veggies you need to use up — even things like Brussels sprouts, sweet potatoes and squash taste great in eggs.
+For an easy strata with Thanksgiving leftovers, line a greased baking dish with torn leftover dinner rolls, then add chopped turkey and whatever veggies you need to use up.
+Even things like Brussels sprouts, sweet potatoes and squash taste great in eggs.
 Keep seasonings simple, or spice it up with red pepper flakes or cayenne.
-Then pour on six to 12 beaten eggs (whatever looks right) and generously top with your favorite Organic Valley Thick-cut Shredded Cheese.
+Then pour on six to 12 beaten eggs (whatever looks right) and generously top with your favorite Organic Valley® Thick-cut Shredded Cheese.
 Bake at 350 F until it’s just barely jiggly in the center.
 Here’s the most important part that most people skip: Let it rest covered for 10 minutes after baking.
 This allows the residual heat to finish cooking the eggs.
 Serve as-is or with a dollop of cranberry sauce.

 Who knew there were so many fun and delicious ways to use up Thanksgiving leftovers?
 We hope you’re feeling inspired to turn your post-Thanksgiving leftovers into something your family will enjoy!